 3. Exfoliator for the Face and Scalp

 If your head is shaved, always treat your scalp as an extension of your facial skin.
-Exfoliating will prevent ingrown hairs, exactly as it does in the beard area.
+Exfoliation will prevent ingrown hairs, exactly as it does in the beard area.
 But it won’t treat hair loss.

 4. Face Mask for Acne-Prone Skin